joelok86/Project-works/Longitudinal-Pediatric-Nutrition-Analysis/README.md

 Code shared in this repository has been cleaned and generalized to remove participant identifiers, local file paths, project-specific identifiers, and potentially sensitive or restricted information.
 Variable names may also be generalized where appropriate to protect the underlying research data.

-The repository is intended to demonstrate the analytical workflow, statistical methods, and programming approaches used in the project without exposing individual-level research data.
+The repository is intended to demonstrate the analytical workflow, and programming approaches used in the project without exposing individual-level research data.

 ## Reproducibility